dawnstar/BasicUrlscanPy/README.md

 # FAQ

-## Why does this not meet <insert some Python coding standard here>?
+## Why does this not meet insert some Python coding standard here?

 I am not a super coder.
 My tasks are usually slapping something together to do a job in the short term or creating a proof of concept that can be handed off to someone infinitely more talented than myself to make into better code.
 Having said that, I am learning how to write better code, and feedback or PRs on this to point me in the right direction are very much appreciated.

-## Why does this not have <insert some urlscan.io Pro API call here>?
+## Why does this not have insert some urlscan.io Pro API call here?

 In keeping with the urlscan.io terms that request not to divulge the Pro account features publicly, I have not added them to this very basic class.
 I do, however, have a "Pro Basic" class that does extend this class with the Pro calls and can provide some feedback on how it can be done if requested.